 We regularly receive and ship all over the country without any problem.
 FedEx does a great job in safely transporting your treasured packages.
 Each package is sent signature delivery which means we sign for it when it arrives and you sign for it when it returns.
 It is never left on a doorstep.

-Additionally, Heritage couture™ services include $1500 shipping insurance and Heritage Select™ includes $500 shipping insurance.
+We include $500 shipping insurance for your wedding gown.
 More insurance is available if you desire it.

 How do you ship my preserved wedding dress back to me if I have it preserved with Museum Method™ (hanging preservation?)